 About the event

-CORONAVIRUS UPDATE FROM FUTURE SCIENCE EVENTS – ORGANISERS OF RWE 2020
+UPDATE FROM FUTURE SCIENCE EVENTS – ORGANISERS OF RWE LIVE

-All tickets already purchased will be fully transferrable to the new date (TBC as soon as possible) – we hope that as many of you as possible will still be able to join us then.
+All tickets that were purchased for RWE 2020 will be fully transferable to the new date – we hope that as many of you as possible will still be able to join us then.
 If you have already registered, we will also be in touch with you directly.

 If you have any further questions in the meantime, please contact us via [email protected].